MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/day_09_runresult_and_streaming/README.md

 *   You can add logic to handle other `RunItem` types (like `ToolCallItem` or `ToolCallOutputItem`) to provide even richer real-time feedback.
 *   `stream.get_final_result()` allows you to retrieve the complete `RunResult` object after the streaming is finished.

+### Handling Raw Responses Stream Events

+Beyond the higher-level `RunItem` events, you might encounter `RawResponsesStreamEvent`.
+These are raw events passed directly from the LLM.
+They are in OpenAI Responses API format, which means each event has a type (like `response.created`, `response.output_text.delta`, etc.) and data.
+These events are useful if you want to stream raw, token-level responses directly from the model, giving you the most granular control over the output.

 ---

 ## Key Takeaways